phunware/maas-core-ios-sdk/README.md

 Documentation
 ------------

-MaaSCore documentation is included in the Documents folder in the repository as both HTML and .docset.
+MaaSCore documentation is included in the Documents folder in the repository as both HTML and as a .docset.
 You can also find the latest documentation here: http://phunware.github.io/maas-core-ios-sdk/

 Application Setup
 -----------------
-At the top of your application delegate implementation (.m) file add the following:
+At the top of your application delegate implementation (.m) file, add the following:

 ````objective-c
 #import <MaaSCore/MaaSCore.h>
 ````

-Inside your application delegate you will need to initialize MaaSCore in the application:didFinishLaunchingWithOptions: method:
+Inside your application delegate, you will need to initialize MaaSCore in the application:didFinishLaunchingWithOptions: method:

 ````objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions